rhaiscript/book/src/engine/optimize/index.md

 }
 ```

+Normally, nobody deliberately writes scripts with dead code, but it is extremely common for
+template-based machine-generated scripts, especially where [constants] are involved.

 Constants Propagation
 --------------------

-Constants propagation is used to remove dead code:
+Constants propagation can be used to remove dead code:

 ```rust , no_run
 const ABC = true;